Highly rated local moving companies for Columbia to Raleigh moves

 - Raleigh’s population is about 242% greater than Columbia.

-- Raleigh's public transportation has a score of 4 out of 10 versus Columbia's higher score of 5.
+- Raleigh’s public transportation score of 4 out of 10 is lower than Columbia’s score of 5.

 - Raleigh is less walkable than Columbia with a score of 31 out of 100 vs Columbia’s 35 out of 100.

 - With a score of 39 out of 100, Raleigh is more bike-friendly than Columbia, which has a score of 35 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Raleigh’s crime rate is higher than Columbia with a score of 38.87 compared to Columbia’s 3.0.
 This means that Raleigh neighborhoods are safer than 38.87% of all U.S. neighborhoods, and Columbia neighborhoods are safer than 3.0%.